Table of Contents

 Line items

-These are the products or services you are offering on this job.
+Line items are the products or services you are offering on this job.
 Line items can be selected from your products and services list, or added as a custom line item for this job.

 Note: A job can support up to 100 line items.